-Participation in all performance and theory requirements of this course is compulsory.
+Students MUST actively participate in all performance/s (with live audience/s) and theory requirements of this course.

 Further Information: Students may view live performances as part of this course, which may incur additional costs.
 This subject may be studied in combination with other Performing Arts subjects.